The results-driven It-girl straightener, the Dyson Corrale is set to be on everyone’s wish list

 Dyson Corrale hair straightener review

-On first glance the Dyson Corrale looks more like a rogue printer attachment than something that would be at home on a luxury dressing table.
-But the signature Dyson dark grey and fuschia colour scheme and polished but chunky appearance give us the impression that we’re truly witnessing the dawn of a new era of haircare.
+It's not the cheapest out there, but we'd say the Dyson Corrale is definitely worth it - if not for the sleek and fast results, then simply just for the nifty design features.
+On first glance the Corrale looks more like a rogue printer attachment than something that would be at home on a luxury dressing table.
+But the signature Dyson dark grey and fuschia colour scheme - which you might recognise from one of the best hair dryers on the market - and polished but chunky appearance give us the impression that we’re truly witnessing the dawn of a new era of haircare.

 Unlike other hair straighteners on the market that seem to go by the ethos “the more streamlined the better”, the Corrale is a pretty hefty chunk of technology.
 The manganese copper plates are a plus for anyone who’s bought into the whole rose gold phase (guilty) and give the styler a somewhat high-end finish, but the hollow-feeling plastic casing and creaky movability (which does actually have a pretty clever reason behind it) take away from that.
 However, in sacrificing a sleek and shiny decorative tool, customers are rewarded with practical and convenient features that make it a dream to use.